House Democratic leadership may be up for grabs after Crowley's loss

 Crowley has long been a close confidant and loyal lieutenant of Pelosi‘s.
 Twenty years younger, he is well-liked and was considered a bridge to the younger members and an obvious successor for her allies.

-Pelosi has led the Democrats since she was elected to the top slot in 2002, a tenure that has included four years as the first woman to wield the gavel as Speaker of the House.
-Her number-two for that entire time has been Rep. Steny Hoyer, D-Md., and there hasn't been a contested race for any of the top four leadership slots since 2006.
+Pelosi has led the Democrats since 2002, a tenure that has included four years as the first woman to wield the gavel as speaker of the House.
+Her No. 2, or party whip, has been Rep. Steny Hoyer, D-Md., and there hasn't been a contested race for any of the top four leadership slots since 2006.

 Now that stability is being severely threatened.

-Rep. Barbara Lee, D-Calif., said on Thursday that she’s looking to run for Crowley’s post.
+Rep. Barbara Lee, D-Calif., said Thursday that she’s looking to run for Crowley’s post.

 “I’ve been talking to members and getting positive feedback, but I think what’s important right now is to listen and see if I can make a contribution to the Democratic caucus as chair,” she told NBC News.
 Another Californian, Rep. Linda Sanchez, is also interested.